kinged007/telegram-summarizer/README.md

 python summarize.py --chats John --debug
 ```

 This will display additional information in the console, including token usage, cost, and response time.
+When debug mode is enabled, logs will only be shown in the console and not saved to any log file.

 ### Logs

 Check the `logs` directory for detailed logs of each run.
-The logs include all debug information, even when not running in debug mode.
+The logs include all debug information when not running in debug mode.
+When debug mode is enabled (`--debug` flag), logs are only shown in the console and not saved to any log file.

 ## Setting Up Cron Jobs